***********************Scene 05 - My Mother’s Call****************************

 And I was at that age, I was having a lot of fights with my parents,

-“Mom, Dad, I don’t Need you anymore - you are just the weights holding me down, like, keeping my creative spirit from soaring!
+you know, I would say things like, “Mom, Dad, I don’t Need you anymore - you are just the weights holding me down, like, keeping my creative spirit from soaring!

 I am going to do whatever I want to do, Okay!